 Myth 1: Trout don't have scales

 This persistent myth likely stems from the scales' tiny size and smooth texture.
 Unlike bass or perch with obvious, rough scales, trout scales lay flat and feel smooth.
 However, examination under magnification reveals complete scale coverage on all trout species.
+The confusion is understandable but scientifically incorrect.

 Myth 2: Small trout lack scales